We follow the Revised Common Lectionary in our worship services at Peace. Scripture and messages share the story of

 For our youngest, nursery care is available during worship every Sunday.

 A special children’s time during both worship services: Preschool and early elementary students start in worship, then depart for age-appropriate discussion and activities while the adults hear the sermon.
 The children will return for communion and the remainder of the service.

 Don't be hesitant to try this.
-There is a lot of support and the perqs include adorable children with fabulous hugs!
+There is a lot of support and the perqs include beautiful children with big hearts for Jesus.
 Questions?
 Ask Pastor Kim.